toliver38/alien-rpg-concepts/technicion.md

 6. **Protective Visor:** A visor with multiple magnification options and a light source, making it ideal for intricate tasks.

 *Roll a d6 and multiply the result by $100.
 With the total amount, choose 2 gear items from the list above that fit within your budget.*

+# Technician Skill and Career Talents - Alien RPG

+---

+## Skill Talents

+---

+### Quantum Calibrator

+- **Description:** With advancements in technology, quantum systems have found their way into many ship systems and gadgets.
+Technicians possessing the Quantum Calibrator talent have an innate understanding of these intricate systems.

+- **Benefit:** When working on quantum-based systems or devices, the technician can re-roll any failed Comtech or Heavy Machinery checks once per task.
+This enables them to make adjustments on the fly based on quantum fluctuations and readouts that others might miss.

+- **Restriction:** Can be used once per in-game day.

+---

+### Echo Locator

+- **Description:** Technicians with this talent have developed a unique method to locate malfunctions.
+By sending out a range of frequencies and analyzing the echo, they can pinpoint issues that might be hidden to the naked eye or regular diagnostics.

+- **Benefit:** When searching for hidden compartments, malfunctions, or electronic traps, the technician gains a bonus die to their roll.
+This can be invaluable in situations where a regular diagnostic might not catch an anomaly.

+- **Restriction:** Requires the technician to have access to the ship or facility's main audio or communication system.

+---

+### Nanotech Alchemist

+- **Description:** Understanding the world at a microscopic level, technicians with this talent can manipulate nanobots to assist in repairs and system overhauls.

+- **Benefit:** If the technician has access to nanobots, they can deploy them to expedite repairs or fortify a system temporarily.
+This provides a +2 bonus to any Heavy Machinery checks for repairs and allows them to fix a system in half the usual time.

+- **Restriction:** Using nanobots this way depletes their energy reserve.
+The technician will need to recharge or replace them after use, which can be a challenge depending on the location and situation.

+### System Diagnosis

+- **Description:** Adept at diagnosing technical issues, technicians with this talent can quickly ascertain the cause of problems and recommend solutions.

+- **Benefit:** When attempting to determine the cause of a technical malfunction, the technician can re-roll a failed Comtech check once.

+- **Restriction:** Can only be used once per malfunctioning system.

+---

+### Circuit Whisperer

+- **Description:** A true master of electronic devices, these technicians can breathe life into even the most fried of circuits.

+- **Benefit:** When attempting to repair electronic devices, the technician gains a +1 bonus die to their roll, increasing their chances of a successful repair.

+- **Restriction:** The device must be repairable; if it's completely destroyed, this talent can't be used.

+---

+### Backup Protocols

+- **Description:** Recognizing the value of redundancies, these technicians are always prepared with a backup plan.

+- **Benefit:** If a primary system fails, the technician can attempt a Heavy Machinery check to switch to backup systems, preventing complete system shutdown.

+- **Restriction:** Backup systems can only be used for a limited time, usually half the duration of the primary system's operation time.